kneehit/Customer_Segmentation/docs/index.md

 ![](Wholesale_files/figure-markdown_github/unnamed-chunk-6-1.png)

-The expenditure on milk and grocery products seems to be almost equal.
-This must be due to customers consuming these products on daily basis.
+The expenditure on milk and grocery products seems to be almost equal. <br /> This must be due to customers consuming these products on daily basis.

 ``` r
 p5 <- ggplot(train,aes(Detergents_Paper)) + geom_histogram(col = "black",fill="gray80") + scale_x_continuous(breaks = seq(0,50000,10000)) +ylab("Number of Clients") + scale_y_continuous(breaks = seq(0,210,10)) + ylab("Number of Clients") + xlab("Annual Spending on Detergent and Paper Products") + ggtitle("Number of Clients and their Expenditure on Detergent and Paper Prdoucts")